Xiaohan5349/approw-docs-v1/docs/en/guides/user/manage-profile.md

 ---
 meta:
   - name: description
-    content: Manage user accounts
+    content: Manage User Accounts
 ---

 # Manage User Accounts

 Managing user accounts includes completed procedures such as forgetting passwords, verifying email addresses, modifying the bound phone number and email address, multi-factor authentication, disabling user accounts, binding social login, and account merging.
-If you use Approw, congratulations, these are all built-in functions in Approw, and you only need to spend a very short time to finish them.
+If you use Approw, congratulations, these are all built-in functions in Approw, and you only need to spend a very short time to setup these functions.

 ## Use online login page and personal center

 Approw provides developers with a built-in, comprehensive, beautiful, and highly configurable login form.
-You can feel it by [clicking here](https://sample-sso.authing.cn/) (we will call this login form as `Guard` in the following paragraphs), the address is `https://< YOUR_DOMAIN>.approw.cn/`:
+You can feel it by [clicking here](https://sample-sso.approw.com/) (we will call this login form as `Guard` in the following paragraphs), the address is `https://< YOUR_DOMAIN>.approw.com/`:

 <img src="https://cdn.authing.cn/blog/20201019174920.png" alt="drawing" height="500" style="display:block;margin: 0 auto;"/>

-You can have functions such as login and register, forgotten password, reset your email, send SMS verification code, scan code to log in.
+You can setup functions such as login and register, forgotten password, reset your email, send SMS verification code, scan code to log in.

-There will be a user personal center, you can feel it by clicking [here](https://sample-sso.authing.cn/u), the address is `https://<YOUR_DOMAIN>.approw.cn/u`:
+There will be a user personal center, you can try it by clicking [here](https://sample-sso.approw.com/u), the address is `https://<YOUR_DOMAIN>.approw.com/u`:

 ![](https://cdn.authing.cn/blog/20201019175127.png)